Seiko Hashimoto: Political career

 Seiko deals with health issues in politics and a decline in birth rate, and she is the Minister in Charge of Women’s Empowerment.
 She hopes that young women participate in politics and that their voices should be directly reflected in it.
 As of 2020, the National Diet of Japan is 10.2% women.

 Hashimoto resigned from Fuji Kyuko in 1993 and was elected to the House of Councilors in 1995, winning re-election in three subsequent elections.
 She competed in the Olympics while serving as a lawmaker in 1996.
 She served as Vice-Minister for Hokkaido Development from 2000 to 2001, as chair of the Education Committee from 2001 to 2003, as deputy secretary-general of the LDP from 2003, and as state secretary (senior vice-minister) for foreign affairs under the Taro Aso administration (2008–2009).

 Following the resignation of Tokyo governor Naoki Inose on 19 December 2013, she was rumored to be a potential candidate for the gubernatorial election expected to be held in February 2014, along with Yuriko Koike, Hakubun Shimomura, Hideo Higashikokubaru and Yoichi Masuzoe.
-The LDP excluded her name from consideration in a December 20 telephone poll due to her responsibilities as head of the Japanese competitor delegation to the 2014 Winter Olympics.
-Seiko had to leave her position as on of 2 women on Prime Minister Yoshihide Suga's cabinet to accept her role in the 2020 Tokyo Olympics committee.
+The LDP excluded her name from consideration in a 20 December telephone poll due to her responsibilities as head of the Japanese competitor delegation to the 2014 Winter Olympics.
+Seiko had to leave her position as one of two women in Prime Minister Yoshihide Suga's cabinet to accept her role in the 2020 Tokyo Olympics committee.

+In April 2024, Hashimoto was given 12 months suspension from the party office because of the slush funds scandal.
+It has been revealed that Hashimoto received 20.57 million yen in kickbacks from Liberal Democratic Party and Abe faction, which was not recorded in the income and expenditure report.